-Helping communities secure a grocery or convenient store where there are none is an initiative The Partnership was involved with in collaboration with The American Heart Association, Robert Wood Johnson Foundation, and Voices for Healthy Kids.
+Helping communities secure a grocery or convenience store where there are none is an initiative The Partnership was involved with in collaboration with The American Heart Association, Robert Wood Johnson Foundation, and Voices for Healthy Kids.
 This included the successful passage of a Healthy Food Financing bill that will allow for interested developers, grocers and other retailers to apply for grants and or loans to build, upgrade, remodel or buy equipment to a grocery or convenient stores.
-For more information on Healthy Food Financing please contact Langston Moore at firstname.lastname@example.org.
+For more information on Healthy Food Financing please contact us at 601.420.2414.

-Click HERE to see the story of a mayor in a small town in Mississippi and the struggle he is undergoing because of the loss of their only grocery store.
+Click the video below to see the story of a mayor in a small town in Mississippi and the struggle he is undergoing because of the loss of their only grocery store.